Last Updated for the 2026/2027 Academic Session.

 Despite the strict rules and demanding academic schedule, ABUAD actually has a vibrant social scene, especially during the second semester.

 There are frequent parties, high-profile college dinners, talent shows, and events.
-There are also extracurricular activities like debates, board game competitions, and various sports.
 While some students wish for more diverse clubs, there are active book clubs, academic societies, and religious groups you can join.

 10. The Biggest Mistakes Freshers Make